Say, do you remember when

 Hey love, am I still allowed to call you

 so?
 I suppose names were never our own,

-gifted to us by others, so our entirety can
+gifted to us so our entirety can

 be condensed into palpable syllables,